Naming the essential fishing gear list is tricky. The reason for this may be obvious to many of you but let’s go there, nonetheless.

 If I’m helping to land a big fish and grabbing fists full of line.
 I wear a glove.
 No exception.

-The glove is also very handy when I must handle fish I can’t identify, and they are excellent when I have to put my hands down on barnacles, sharp or slippery rocks.
+The glove is also very handy when I must handle fish I can’t identify, and they are excellent when I have to put my hands down on barnacles, or slippery rocks.

 I don’t use my gloves that often, but they never leave my fishing backpack unless I’m wearing them.